Kp0c/drone-assembler/README.md

 The UI to assemble drones and share configuration with others

 ## Description
-This project is a template for vannila js + vite + vitest setup.
+This project is a DevChallenge XXI final submission.

 ## Technical information
 The solution is based on pure vanilla js with no libs using [Vite](https://vitejs.dev/) as a bundler.